 Opportunities to Participate

 The Commission is seeking current California teachers, practicing TK–12 school administrators, educators who help prepare and/or mentor beginning teachers, and teacher preparation program faculty to participate in the upcoming field test, scoring, and standard setting study for the revised CalTPA.
-It is anticipated that field testing and the standard setting study will take place during 2017–2018.
-Scoring opportunities will be available starting with the pilot test, followed by the field test, and then on an ongoing basis once operational in fall 2018.
+It is anticipated that the standard setting study will take place during summer 2018.
+Scoring opportunities will be available starting with the field test, and then on an ongoing basis once operational in fall 2018.

 The continuing involvement of California educators is critical to the success of the CalTPA program and maintaining high-quality education in California schools.
-If you are interested in finding out more about participating in the field test, scoring, and/or standard setting activities for the CalTPA, please contact Evaluation Systems at email@example.com.
+If you are interested in finding out more about participating in scoring or standard setting activities for the CalTPA, please contact Evaluation Systems at firstname.lastname@example.org.